sign up log in

 Most new arrivals are students.

-Most leaving a potential FHB’s.
+Most leaving are potential FHB’s.

-Result - housing market to continue its noise dive
+Result - housing market to continue its noise dive.

 Up